Koushik-Salammagari/Medical_AIAssistant/README.md

 # Medical_AIAssistant
-RAG
+RAG,
-Make use of OpenAI Embeddings or Instruct Embeddings
+Make use of OpenAI Embeddings or Instruct Embeddings,

-Accessing via streamlit
+Accessing via streamlit ,
-Can use multiple data sources ( one online source is uploaded for trail ) Run App.py
+Can use multiple data sources ( one online source is uploaded for trail ) , Run App.py .